 Video can be submitted with manuscript.
 If an article includes video, the author must mark the description “this article includes video” on the title page of the manuscript.
 Video must be brief: less than three minutes total, and its file size is no larger than 20 MB, except for very special instances.
 Videos should be named in the order of their text citation (e.g., video 1), and legends for the video segments should be incorporated into the article.
 Preferred video formats included “.wma, .mpg, or .mov” files.
 Avoid lengthy file names.
 Frame size should be limited to 450×375 pixels for best viewing within a browser on most monitors.
 If necessary, split the video into several clips.

 Corresponding author is responsible for obtaining patient consent-to-disclose forms for any figures of identifiable patients and should edit out any names mentioned in the recording.
 The consent form should indicate specific use (reproduction in the medical literature in print and online, with the understanding that patients and the public will have access) of the patient’s medical information and any images and must contain the patient’s signature or that of a legal guardian.
 The original form must be retained by the corresponding author.
-Corresponding author must declare in the cover letter to the Editor-in-Chief that the patient signed the consent form and provided the patient with the opportunity to review the manuscript.
+Corresponding author must declare in the cover letter to the Editor-in-chief that the patient or his/her legal guardian signed the consent form for publication both in print and online.
 A copy of the patient Consent form must be uploaded through online submission system or faxed the Journal office.